IISSI2-IS/Lab1-Backend-Model/README.md

 ```
 Notice that the `indexRestaurants` function performs a query to the model in order to retrieve all restaurants from the database, ordered by RestaurantCategory, and returns them as a JSON document.
 Next we define the endpoint `/restaurants` that answers to requests using the `indexRestaurants` function.
 We will learn more about routing and controllers next labs.

 Open ThunderClient extension (https://www.thunderclient.io/), and reload the collections by clicking on Collections → _**≡**_ menu→ reload.
-Collections are stored at
+Collections are stored at `example_api_client

 Click on Restaurants folder and you will find a simple GET ALL request.
 Run the request, it should return a _200 OK HTTP Status Code_ and a JSON with the Restaurants information.